faridelaouadi/book-reviews/README.md

-# book-reviews
+# Project 1

-A web app made using bootstrap and Flask
+Web Programming with Python and JavaScript